HelloKitty/Booma.Server/README.md

 This service is responible for serving the the PSOBB client data about: Parameter Structures, Characters and the account Guild Card data.
 It is a proxy for the PSOBB server to access character data to generate the character list as well as create a character.
 However the actual actions and data are not handled on this service.
 That is handled on the **Character Data Service**.

+### Character Data

+**[Character Data Service](https://github.com/HelloKitty/Booma.Server/tree/master/src/Booma.Server.CharacterDataService)**: A stateless scalable ASP Core HTTP API for RPG character data.
+Based on the [Glader.ASP.RPGCharacter](https://github.com/HelloKitty/Glader.ASP.RPGCharacter) library.

+This service is the service actually responsible for character data.
+Allowing the backend to create, modify, enumerate and query data about characters.
+In PSOBB the character data is global but this is not encoded into the design of the **Character Data Service**.
+The service can run as either a global service or within a GameServer cluster.

 ## Credits

 This project is built on top of **20 years** of reverse engineering work done by many in the PSO community.
 Much was learned and owed to some of the following projects such as: Sodaboy's proxy, [Sylverant's opensource C++ DC/BB/GC server implementation](https://github.com/Sylverant/) and one of the [most recent public Tethella releases](https://github.com/justnoxx/psobb-tethealla/).